 Marvel at the multicultural metropolis of Melbourne, one of Australia’s most loved cities.
 A good place to start exploring is Flinders Square, right in the heart of the action.
 Grab a cappuccino in one of the cafes, browse the galleries or watch the live street performances before taking a walk through Melbourne’s lively Laneways, or riding the tram down to the seaside suburb of St Kilda and scaring yourself silly on the rollercoasters in historic Luna Park, built in 1912.

 Set off on your self-drive adventure as you head to your first stop, Phillip Island.
-Phillip Island is known for its wildlife watching opportunities, and your Phillip Island 3 Parks Pass will take you to the best of the action.
-You’ll spot koalas and wallabies at the Koala Conservation Centre, watch sheep shearing at Churchill Island Heritage Farm and, for the grand finale, you’ll watch the penguin parade, a procession of little penguins returning to their nests after a hard day at sea.
+Known for its wildlife watching opportunities, you can spot koalas and wallabies at the Koala Conservation Centre, watch sheep shearing at Churchill Island Heritage Farm and, for the grand finale, watch the penguin parade, a procession of little penguins returning to their nests after a hard day at sea.

 Continue to Lakes Entrance where, as the name suggests, the Gippsland Lakes flow into the sea, creating a peaceful, picturesque landscape best explored on the water.
 Choose from swimming, paddle boarding, sailing and rowing, or take a walk along the sand.
 When you fancy a break, head down to the family-run Wyanga Park Winery and sample the fine wines and cheeses, dine out on a tasty lunch, or take part in a winery cruise.

 Accommodation at 4* Coastal Waters Motor Inn